ugorji/binc/SPEC.md

 It supports:

 - full spectrum of common and distinct data types.
-- arbitrarily large precision signed and unsigned integers;
+- arbitrarily large precision negative and positive integers;
   Uses up to 2^64-1 bytes to represent integer value (for bignums, etc)
 - full range of IEEE 754 2008 floating point types (decimals, half-float, float, double, double extended, ...)
 - efficient for common entries (using single bytes)
-    - use single byte for special values (bool, null, NaN, +/-Infinity, etc)
+    - use single byte for special values (bool, null, NaN, +/-Infinity, 0, -1, etc)
-    - use single byte for signed integers in range -1 to 16
+    - use single byte for positive integers in range 1 to 16
     - embed length of small containers directly in descriptor byte (if len < 12). containers are string, byte array, array, map, extension.
 - full unicode strings (utf8, utf16, utf32)